ccrismancox/PSRM_signalingGames/readme.md

     - `CMLE_setup.sh`:  A bash script to be run once WSL is installed and setup.
 This will install all the necessary outside software to replicate the results.
 (Internet connection is required)
     - `install_Rpackages_noadmin.r`: An R script that installs all the `R` packages used here.
 - Support functions
-    - `signalingFunctions_main.r`: Contains objective functions and helper functions for the PL, NPL, and tML methods.
+    - `signalingFunctions_main.r`: Contains objective functions and helper functions for the PL, NPL, and tML methods
 	- `gradientFunctions.r`: Contains gradient functions for the PL and NPL
-	- `CMLE_functions.R`: Contains objective and gradient functions for the CMLE.
+	- `CMLE_functions.R`: Contains objective and gradient functions for the CMLE
-	- `CMLE_functions.py`:  Contains objective functions and helper functions for the CMLE.
+	- `CMLE_functions.py`:  Contains objective functions and helper functions for the CMLE
 	- `CMLE_MonteCarlo_meq_support.py`: Contains a function to run one Monte Carlo iteration with multiple equilibria
 	- `CMLE_MonteCarlo_meq_support.r`: Helper code for the CMLE Monte Carlo with multiple equilibria
 	- `CMLE_MonteCarlo_unique_support.py`: Contains a function to run one Monte Carlo iteration with a unique equilibrium
 	- `CMLE_MonteCarlo_unique_support.r`: Helper code for the CMLE Monte Carlo with a unique equilibrium
     - `CMLE_estimation_support.R`: Helper code for fitting the CMLE to sanctions data
-	- `parmap.py`: Helper code for running the CMLE Monte Carlos in parallel.
+	- `parmap.py`: Helper code for running the CMLE Monte Carlos in parallel
 - Monte Carlos
-    - `replicateMonteCarlos.sh`: Runs `eqGraph.r`, `MonteCarloMEQ.r`, `MonteCarloUnique.r`, `CMLE_MonteCarlo_meq.py`, `CMLE_MonteCarlo_unique.py`, `AnalyzeSimulationMEQ.r`, and `AnalyzeSimulationUnique.r` and outputs Figures 2, 4, and 5 and two log files (`r_montecarlo.txt` and `python_montecarlo.txt`).
+    - `replicateMonteCarlos.sh`: Runs `eqGraph.r`, `MonteCarloMEQ.r`, `MonteCarloUnique.r`, `CMLE_MonteCarlo_meq.py`, `CMLE_MonteCarlo_unique.py`, `AnalyzeSimulationMEQ.r`, and `AnalyzeSimulationUnique.r` and outputs Figures 2, 4, and 5 and two log files (`r_montecarlo.txt` and `python_montecarlo.txt`)
     - `eqGraph.r`: Produces the equilibrium correspondences in Figure 2 (`figure2.pdf`)
-    - `MonteCarloMEQ.r`: Runs the Monte Carlo simulations when data generating game has multiple equlibiria.
-Outputs `MonteCarloResults_MEQ.rdata`.
+    - `MonteCarloMEQ.r`: Runs the Monte Carlo simulations when data generating game has multiple equilibria.
+Outputs `MonteCarloResults_MEQ.rdata`
-    - `MonteCarloUnique.r`: Runs the Monte Carlo simulations when data generating game a unique equlibiria.
-Outputs `MonteCarloResults_Unique.rdata`.
+    - `MonteCarloUnique.r`: Runs the Monte Carlo simulations when data generating game has a unique equilibrium.
+Outputs `MonteCarloResults_Unique.rdata`
-    - `CMLE_MonteCarlo_meq.py`: Runs the Monte Carlo simulations for the CMLE when data generating game has multiple equlibiria.
-Outputs `CMLE_meq.rdata`.
+    - `CMLE_MonteCarlo_meq.py`: Runs the Monte Carlo simulations for the CMLE when data generating game has multiple equilibria.
+Outputs `CMLE_meq.rdata`
-    - `CMLE_MonteCarlo_unique.py`: Runs the Monte Carlo simulations for the CMLE when data generating game has a unique equlibiria.
-Outputs `CMLE_unique.rdata`.
+    - `CMLE_MonteCarlo_unique.py`: Runs the Monte Carlo simulations for the CMLE when data generating game has a unique equilibrium.
+Outputs `CMLE_unique.rdata`
 	- `AnalyzeSimulationMEQ.r`: Inputs `MonteCarloResults_MEQ.rdata` and `CMLE_meq.rdata` and outputs Figure 3 (`figure3.pdf`)
 	- `AnalyzeSimulationUnique.r`: Inputs `MonteCarloResults_unique.rdata` and `CMLE_unique.rdata` and outputs Figure 4 (`figure4.pdf`)
 - Estimation and analysis
     - `replicateSanctions.sh`: Bash script to run `CMLE_estimation.py`, `estimation.r`, `standardErrors.R` and `comparativeStatics.R`.
-Outputs Figure 6  and log files `python_estimation.txt`, `r_estimation.txt`, and `final_estimation.txt`.
+Outputs Figure 6  and log files `python_estimation.txt`, `r_estimation.txt`, and `final_estimation.txt`
     - `SanctionsDataSet.rdata`: Economic sanctions data
 	- `CMLE_estimation.py`: Fits the CMLE to the sanctions data.
-Outputs `CMLE_estimation_output.rdata`.
+Outputs `CMLE_estimation_output.rdata`
     - `estimation.R`: Fits tML, PL, and NPL to sanctions data.
-Outputs `estimation_output.Rdata`.
+Outputs `estimation_output.Rdata`
-	- `standardErrors.R`: Estimates standard errors for the tML, PL, NPL, and CMLE and prints the results reported in Table 3.
+	- `standardErrors.R`: Estimates standard errors for the tML, PL, NPL, and CMLE and prints the results reported in Table 3
-	- `ComparativeStatics.R`: Inputs `CMLE_estimation_output.rdata` and `estimation_output.Rdata` and produces Figure 6 (`figure6.pdf`).
+	- `ComparativeStatics.R`: Inputs `CMLE_estimation_output.rdata` and `estimation_output.Rdata` and produces Figure 6 (`figure6.pdf`)
 - Output files
   	- `figure2.pdf`: Figure 2 in the manuscript
-	- `MonteCarloResults_MEQ.rdata`: Raw Monte Carlo results for the PL, NPL, and tML when there are multiple equilibria in the data generating game.
+	- `MonteCarloResults_MEQ.rdata`: Raw Monte Carlo results for the PL, NPL, and tML when there are multiple equilibria in the data generating game
-	- `MonteCarloResults_unique.rdata`:	Raw Monte Carlo results for the PL, NPL, and tML when there is a unique equilibrium in the data generating game.
+	- `MonteCarloResults_unique.rdata`:	Raw Monte Carlo results for the PL, NPL, and tML when there is a unique equilibrium in the data generating game
-	- `CMLE_unique.rdata`: Raw Monte Carlo results for the CMLE when there are multiple equilibria in the data generating game.
+	- `CMLE_unique.rdata`: Raw Monte Carlo results for the CMLE when there are multiple equilibria in the data generating game
-	- `CMLE_meq.rdata`:	Raw Monte Carlo results for the CMLE when there is a unique equilibrium in the data generating game.
+	- `CMLE_meq.rdata`:	Raw Monte Carlo results for the CMLE when there is a unique equilibrium in the data generating game
 	- `figure3.pdf`: Figure 3 in the manuscript
 	- `figure4.pdf`: Figure 4 in the manuscript
 	- `CMLE_estimation_output.rdata`: CMLE point estimates and model information